thomas-gale/pi-gen/README.md

 #EthRasbian

-EthRaspbian is a custom Raspbian image which runs parity Ethereum client as a boot service and starts syncing the blockchain with no user interaction.
+EthRaspbian is a custom Raspbian image which runs Parity Ethereum client as a boot up service and starts syncing the blockchain with no user interaction.

 #What you need

-1. Raspberry Pi 2/3 (Raspberrypi 2 not tested yet but should work)
+1. Raspberry Pi 2/3 (didn't test Raspberry Pi 2 yet it but should work)
 2. Micro SD Card and SD Adaptor (64GB Class 10 is recommended)
 3. Power Supply for specific Raspberrypi model
 4. An ethernet cable
-5. EthRaspbian Image
+5. EthRaspbian Image (download link below)
 6. (Optional) USB keyboard, Monitor and HDMI cable

 #Install instructions for Linux